LC2024/LC2024.github.io/local_info/index.md

   The A zone contains the Gothenburg city area, including the suburbs and most of the archipelago, and should thus cover almost all journeys.

-- A cheaper option of transportation is the bicycle rental service [styr&ställ](https://styrochstall.se/en/).
+- A cheaper option of transportation is the bicycle rental service [Styr & Ställ](https://styrochstall.se/en/).
   Subscribing for a month costs 90 SEK (less than the cost of three tram tickets).
 With the subscription, all rentals for less than 60 minutes are free.
 There is a bicycle parking next to the conference venue.